-Apple updates news app, digital wallet; set to enter video streaming
+Apple enters video streaming, updates news, game and payment apps

 Cook also said Apple Pay, its digital wallet, will soon be usable on public transit systems in Portland, Oregon, Chicago and New York City.
 Apple Pay will be available in more than 40 countries by the end of the year.

-Hollywood celebrities trekked to Apple’s home to help debut a revamped Apple TV digital storefront.
-Apple has commissioned programming from Jennifer Aniston, Reese Witherspoon, Oprah Winfrey and Steven Spielberg.

-The Apple original shows are expected to be offered alongside the option to subscribe to content from Viacom Inc and Lions Gate Entertainment Corp’s Starz, among others, sources have told Reuters.

-Apple will join a crowded field where rivals such as Amazon.com’s Prime Video and Netflix Inc have spent heavily to capture viewer attention and dollars with award-winning series and films.
+With its new media push, Apple joins a crowded field where rivals such as Amazon.com’s Prime Video and Netflix Inc have spent heavily to capture viewer attention and dollars with award-winning series and films.

 The big tech war for viewers ignited a consolidation wave among traditional media companies preparing to join the fray.
 Walt Disney Co, which bought 21st Century Fox, and AT&T Inc, which purchased Time Warner Inc, plan to launch or test new streaming video services this year.

-Apple’s jump into original entertainment signals a fundamental shift in its business.
-Sales of hardware money-makers the iPhone, iPad and Mac were either stagnant or flat in its most recent fiscal year.
-Without another category-defining new gadget announced to the public, Apple is expected to rely more on selling subscriptions and services like video, music and hardware insurance.

 Revenue from its “services” segment - which includes the App Store, iCloud and content businesses such as Apple Music - grew 24 percent to $37.1 billion in fiscal 2018.

-The services segment accounted for only about 14 percent of Apple’s overall $265.6 billion in revenue, but investors have pinned their hopes for growth on the segment.
+The segment accounted for only about 14 percent of Apple’s overall $265.6 billion in revenue, but investors have pinned their hopes for growth on the segment.

-Apple’s TV push has been cloaked in mystery.
-Even producers of Apple’s shows are unsure about many of the details about when and how audiences will be able to see their work.

 The company also introduced Apple Arcade, a game subscription service that will work on phones, tablets and desktop computers and include games from a range of developers.